 - A. Standard Building Permit.
-The Code Enforcement Officer may issue a building permit only after his or her determination that the provisions of this Local Law have been met. - B. Site Plan Permit.
+The Code Enforcement Officer may issue a building permit only after his or her determination that the provisions of this Local Law have been met. - B. Special Permit.
+A special permit may be issued by the Code Enforcement Officer after review and approval by the Planning Board and shall set forth such conditions as may be necessary to achieve the purposes of this Local Law.
+Such approval is subject to the review and approval provisions set forth in Article IV, Section 8 of this Local Law.
+The Planning Board shall comply with Article IX, Section 6 of same. - C. Site Plan Permit.
 A site plan approval permit may be issued by the Code Enforcement Officer after review and approval by the Planning Board.
-Such approval is subject to the review and approval provisions set forth in Articles III and IV of this Local Law.
-The Planning Board shall comply with Article III Section 2 of same. - C. Approval of Subdivision Plats.
-Subdivision plats, both preliminary and final shall be subject to the review and approval provisions set forth in Articles V and VI of this Local Law.
-The Planning Board shall comply with Article VI Section 2 of same.
+Such approval is subject to the review and approval provisions set forth in Articles V and VI of this Local Law.
+The Planning Board shall comply with Article IX, Section 6 of same. - D. Approval of Subdivision Plats.
+Subdivision plats, both preliminary and final shall be subject to the review and approval provisions set forth in Articles VII and VIII of this Local Law.
+The Planning Board shall comply with Article IX, Section 6 of same.